-With the quest of achieving human-like performance for machine learning and deep learning systems, the cost of training and deploying machine learning models has been significantly increasing.
-The wasted computational and engineering energy becomes very clear in deep learning algorithms, wherein extensive hyper-parameter tuning and network architecture search needs to be done.
-This results in staggering compute costs and running times.
+With the quest to achieve human-like performance for machine learning and deep learning systems, the cost of training and deploying machine learning models has been significantly increasing.
+The wasted computational and engineering energy becomes evident in deep learning algorithms, wherein extensive hyper-parameter tuning and network architecture search need to be done.
+This results in staggering compute costs and running times1.